Reviews • Feedback • Trust

 Flags patterns

-Consistent reports of no-shows, overcharging, wrong car arriving, or unsafe driving create a clear signal for customers and operators to act on.
+Consistent reports of no-shows, overcharging, the wrong car arriving, or unsafe driving create a clear signal for passengers and taxi companies to act on.

 Accountability

 Not every issue is formally reported.
-Public reviews can prompt improvements—especially when operators respond and fix problems.
+Public reviews can prompt improvements, especially when taxi companies respond and fix problems.

 Improves visitor experience